-4. If No Wages, Tips, and Other Compensation Are Subject to Social Security or Medicare Tax . . .
+4. If No Wages, Tips, and Other Compensation Are Subject to Social Security or Medicare law or by a voluntary Section 218 Agreement with the SSA.
+For more information, see Pub.
+963, Federal-State Reference Guide.

 If no wages, tips, and other compensation on line 2 are subject to social security or Medicare tax, check the box on line 4.
 If this question doesn't apply to you, leave the box blank.
 For more information about exempt wages, see section 15 of Pub.
 15. For religious exemptions, see section 4 of Pub.
 15-A.